top of page

 The British had to act quickly or lose this strategic portion of the continent to another nation, especially their historical arch enemy, France.
 If this part of the continent was lost to the French, then trade routes from Asia would be substantially effected.
 There would be no port available for British vessels to shelter and take in provisions.
 The trade route between Britain and Port Jackson was paramount and the founding of a penal outpost at King George Sound would enhance matters greatly.
 Sailing ships were subject to inclement weather and a safe harbour was a welcome sight to the mariners of yesteryear.

-Captain, George Vancouver (1757-1798)
+Captain George Vancouver (1757-1798)

 Of notable inclusion in this article is the exploration conducted by the British Captain, George Vancouver (22nd June 1757-10th May 1798).
 Commissioned to explore the Pacific Region, Vancouver sailed from England with two ships, the sloop, Discovery, and the armed tender Chatham on 1st April 1791.
 Vancouver first sighted the west coast of Australia on 27th September 1791 and two days later sailed into a large bay on the south coast of the continent.
 Sailing into what we now know as King George Sound, he navigated to Possession Point, aptly named by Vancouver where the British flag was raised to claim the land for the Crown.